 Approved laboratory tests are the following waived screening tests: glucose monitoring devices (FDA cleared/home use) 9221, cholesterol 1020, HDL cholesterol 2550, triglyceride 6118, and glycosylated hemoglobin (Hgb A1C) 2204.
-Additional tests may be added to this list as jointly determined by the board and the board of medical examiners.
+Additional tests may be added to this list as jointly determined by the board and the North Dakota board of medicine.

 43-15-26.
-Failure to renew license - Renewal fee - Cancellation of license -Reinstatement.
+Failure to renew license - Renewal fee - Cancellation of license - Reinstatement.